Lush (Snail Mail album)

 Lush is the debut studio album by American indie rock musician Snail Mail, released on June 8, 2018 through Matador Records.
 The album was produced by Jake Aron.

 Three singles preceded the release of the album: "Pristine", "Heat Wave", and "Let's Find an Out".

 Lush was nominated for Best Rock Album at the Libera Awards.
+It is considered by some to be one of the best indie rock albums of the 2010s.